FIWARE/catalogue/README.md

     Big Data platforms such as Hadoop, Storm or Spark.
 The component is based on Apache Flume

-The following is a list of Generic Enablers under incubation within this
+The following is a list of Generic Enablers under incubation within the area of core context management:
-division:

 -   The [QuantumLeap](https://github.com/smartsdk/ngsi-timeseries-api/) Generic
     Enabler supports the storage of NGSI data into a time series database